Design reduction targets for new buildings are zero emissions by 2030. Existing buildings shall be effectively zero emissions by 2040.

 VBBL Part 10: Energy standards and conditions

-Part 10 consists of three main energy compliance paths for Part 3 buildings and some Part 9 buildings.
-Building archetype descriptions within 10.2.1. are to be used to determine applicability of one or more of the following compliance paths:
+Part 10 consists of 3 main energy compliance paths for larger buildings and 2 main paths for low-rise residential buildings.
+In all cases, Passive House is deemed equivalent and an acceptable compliance path.
+Building archetype descriptions within 10.2.1. shall be used to determine applicability of 1 or more of the following compliance paths:

 - ASHRAE (10.2.2.2)